This information is derived from the State Department's Investment Climate Statement.

 The Board of Investment (BOI), Thailand’s principal investment promotion authority, acts as a primary conduit for investors.
 BOI offers businesses assistance in navigating Thai regulations and provides investment incentives to qualified domestic and foreign investors through straightforward application procedures.
 Investment incentives include both tax and non-tax privileges.

-The government passed laws on cybersecurity and personal data protection in 2019; as of April 2021, they are still in the process of drafting implementing regulations.
-The government unveiled in January 2021 a Made In Thailand initiative that will set aside 60 percent of state projects for locally made products.
+The government passed laws on cybersecurity and personal data protection in 2019; as of March 2022, the cybersecurity law has been enforced while the personal data protection law is still in the process of drafting implementing regulations.
+The government unveiled in January 2021 a Made in Thailand (MiT) initiative that will set aside 60 percent of state procurement budget for locally made products.
+As of March 2022, Federation of Thai Industry registered 31,131 products that should benefits from the MiT initiative.

-Gratuity payments to civil servants responsible for regulatory oversight and enforcement remain a common practice, though some government agencies enforce strict “gift” bans.
-Firms that refuse to make such payments can be placed at a competitive disadvantage to other firms that do engage in such practices.
 The government launched its Eastern Economic Corridor (EEC) development plan in 2017.
 The EEC is a part of the “Thailand 4.0” economic development strategy introduced in 2016.
-Many planned infrastructure projects, including a high-speed train linking three airports, U-Tapao Airport commercialization, and Laem Chabang Port expansion, could provide opportunities for investments and sales of U.S. goods and services.
-In support of its “Thailand 4.0” strategy, the government offers incentives for investments in twelve targeted industries: next-generation automotive vehicles; intelligent electronics; advanced agriculture and biotechnology; food processing; tourism; advanced robotics and automation; digital technology; integrated aviation; medical hub and total healthcare services; biofuels/biochemical; defense manufacturing; and human resource development.
+Many planned infrastructure projects, including a high-speed train linking three airports, U-Tapao Airport commercialization, and Laem Chabang and Mab Ta Phut Port expansion, could provide opportunities for investments and sales of U.S. goods and services.
+In support of its “Thailand 4.0” strategy, the government offers incentives for investments in twelve targeted industries: next-generation automotive; intelligent electronics; advanced agriculture and biotechnology; food processing; tourism; advanced robotics and automation; digital technology; integrated aviation; medical hub and total healthcare services; biofuels/biochemical; defense manufacturing; and human resource development.